 Why have Art Therapy during pregnancy and after the birth of a child?

-Art Therapy offers a non-judgmental space in which the unthinkable and unmanageable can take shape in a contained way through the use of art materials and image making.
-Difficult feelings and new or yet to be defined images of oneself, significant others and relationships can be explored in a safe and confidential environment.
-Art making also helps to relieve stress and anxiety and to connect with inner resources.
+Art Therapy offers a non-judgmental space in which all sorts of feelings and thoughts are allowed t take shape in a contained and safe way.
+Held by the triangular relationship of the therapist, artwork and client, new or yet-to-be-defined images of oneself and others can be explored in a confidential and reliable environment.
+Art-making helps relieve stress and anxiety and to reconnect with inner resources, bringing relaxation and joy.

-Insight can foster self-acceptance and self-esteem as well as help develop new coping strategies and creative problem solving skills.
-Self-esteem is a crucial pathway which allows women to mediate other problems associated with new motherhood such as more positive interactions with their children and a better ability for self-care.
+Self-esteem, resilience, and a relaxed state of mind are crucial for meditating other difficulties associated with new motherhood, such as more positive interactions with their children and a better ability for self-care.